miayam/miayam.github.io/_posts/2017-05-27-day1-javascript-challenge.md

 {% endhighlight %}

 I hope I can manage to finish the rest of the challenges.
-I am not sure.
-Tomorrow's challenge is waiting...
+I am not sure, but tomorrow's challenge is waiting...